First shock after the election result

 - Which jobs and industries do the Americans particularly ask?

-- In contrast, which jobs and industries are particularly sought in Canada?
+- Which jobs and industries, in contrast, are particularly sought after in Canada?

 - What qualifications are necessary?